skyscreamer/yoga/README.md

     GET /user/1.json?selector=:(friends:(favoriteArtists))

 As you go deeper into the data tree, the effect multiplies geometrically.
 In a more complicated example, let's say I want to compile a play list of songs from my friend's favorite artists.
-This would require thousands of queries in typical RESTful navigation, but it can still be aggregated as a single query:
+This would require thousands of queries in strict RESTful navigation, but it can still be aggregated as a single query:

     GET /user/1.json?selector=:(friends:(favoriteArtists:(albums:(songs))))